kraif999/ATS/README.md

 Here, I test different trading ideas based on certain rules (called 'Active' strategy) and compare them with the strategy of simply buying and holding an asset ('Passive' strategy).

-The goal is to develop and find a superior, robust (multimarket and multiperiod) price-based system.
+The goal is to develop a superior, robust (asset-diverse, multimarket, multiperiod) price-based system.
 The trading profile of a strategy is estimated using different metrics to measure return and risk.

 All strategies are built using the R6 class system, which provides a modular and flexible framework for adding new strategies or features.
 This framework is deployed to the Shiny web server: [http://kraif999.shinyapps.io/backtesting_trading_strategies](http://kraif999.shinyapps.io/backtesting_trading_strategies).